MetaMask/nft-tickets-workshop/README.md

 - Why Ethers

 Ethers can be used in your client, scripts, and NodeJS code to talk to an Ethereum node (Infura endpoint in our case).
 Its tools and utilities make our life easier working with Smart Contracts on Ethereum.
-A suggested resources for learning more is the [Master Ethers.js for Blockchain Step-By-Step](https://youtube.com) by [Gregory at Dapp University](https://www.youtube.com/c/DappUniversity).
+A suggested resource for learning more is the [Master Ethers.js for Blockchain Step-By-Step](https://youtube.com) by [Gregory at Dapp University](https://www.youtube.com/c/DappUniversity).

-- Why do we need the Contract ABI?
+- Why do we need the contract ABI?

 It is very similar to an API (Application Program Interface), a human-readable representation of our contract's interface.
 The ABI defines the methods and structures used to interact with the binary representation of our Solidity smart contract.

 2. Add two utility functions to enable converting Ether values from "0.01" to "10000000000000000" and vice versa.